 $39.00 CAD

-Acclaimed journalist Marina Lopes travels the world to learn how global cultures parent in community, bringing home practical guidance for American parents on how to stop doing it all, reimagine community, and build their village
+Acclaimed journalist Marina Lopes travels the world to learn how diverse cultures embrace communal parenting, bringing home practical strategies for American parents on how to stop doing it all, reimagine their communities, and build their own village.

-The difficulty of raising kids in America is well-known—no federally supported parental leave, a lack of mental health support, a crushing combination of workplace pressure and aspirational parental perfection, and the fresh hell that is the playgroup Facebook page.
-But what if there was another way?
+Parenting in America is notoriously challenging: no federally supported parental leave, a lack of mental health support, a crushing combination of workplace pressure and aspirational parental perfection, and the fresh hell that is the playgroup Facebook page.
+But what if there was a better way?

 • "Please Yell at My Kids is an eye-opening and insightful read that challenges traditional parenting norms.
 With practical advice and global perspectives, it beautifully demonstrates the benefits of a community-centered approach to parenting.
 This book is a valuable resource for anyone seeking to enrich their parenting journey by embracing balance, community, and fun.
 I highly recommend it!"